 - 2 teaspoons apple cider vinegar

-- pineapple slices in syrup, for garnish, optional
+- 1 20-oz can pineapple slices in syrup, drained

 Instructions

-- In a food processor, blend the chickpeas, no-beef broth, olive oil, nutritional yeast, tomato paste, liquid smoke, maple syrup, smoked paprika, pork seasoning, ground cloves, onion powder, and garlic powder until smooth.
+- Add the chickpeas, no-beef broth, olive oil, nutritional yeast, tomato paste, liquid smoke, maple syrup, smoked paprika, pork seasoning, ground cloves, onion powder, and garlic powder to a food processor.
+Blend until completely smooth, scraping down the sides as needed — no visible chickpea chunks.

-- Let cool for 15 minutes, remove whole cloves and serve.
-Slice thinly and serve while hot.
+- Let rest for 15 minutes before slicing.
+Remove any decorative cloves before serving.
+Slice thinly and serve hot.

 Notes

-- No steaming basket: You can make one by placing foil balls in the bottom of a large pot and placing a heat-safe plate on top.
+- If you don’t have a steamer basket, you can easily make one by crumpling several sheets of foil into balls, placing them in the bottom of a large pot, and resting a heat-safe plate on top.
+The loaf sits on the plate above the water.

 my daughter in law is vegan and I admit that my knowledge of recipes is really limited.
 I nearly always make her a chickpea veggie loaf or baked mushrooms.